simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 “Maybe you can kill the narrator,” suggested Judith.

-You tried that already, Judith, don’t you remember?
+You tried killing me already, Judith, don’t you remember?
+It didn't work.
 Besides, I thought we had a deal.
 Maybe you can kill the author instead.

 “Aren’t you the author?” asked Derek.